pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 * `.spec.br.checksum`: Whether to verify the files after the backup is completed.
 Defaults to `true`.
 * `.spec.br.timeAgo`: Backs up the data before `timeAgo`.
 If the parameter value is not specified (empty by default), it means backing up the current data.
 It supports data formats such as "1.5h" and "2h45m".
 See [ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more information.
 * `.spec.br.sendCredToTikv`: Whether the BR process passes its GCP privileges to the TiKV process.
 Defaults to `true`.
-* `.spec.br.options`: The extra arguments that BR supported, it accepts an array of strings.
+* `.spec.br.options`: The extra arguments that BR supports.
+It accepts an array of strings.
 This could be used to specify the last backup timestamp `--lastbackupts` for incremental backup.

 #### Configure S3-compatible providers